Prince Gyasi

-Prince Gyasi Nyantakyi (born 30 April 1995) also known by the artist name Prince Gyasi is a Ghanaian international visual artist.
+Prince Gyasi Nyantakyi also known by the artist name Prince Gyasi is a Ghanaian international visual artist.
 He is the co-founder of Boxedkids, a non-profit organization helping kids from Accra get an education.

 Early life

-Gyasi had his secondary education at the Accra Academy senior high school in Accra.
+Prince Gyasi was born and raised in Accra the capital of Ghana.

 Career

-Gyasi started taking pictures in 2011 and bought his first iPhone in 2014 which is the primary tool he uses in creating his art pieces.
+Gyasi started taking pictures in 2011 and bought his first iPhone in 2014 which was his primary tool he uses in creating his art pieces at the time.
 He began with snapshots of friends, family and models from his hometown of Ghana and then realized he could seriously use his phone as an arts creation tool, as a means of expression.

-He using an iPhone to shoot is a way to distinguish his art from other visual artists and photographers to break the codes of this singular and elitist art.
+Even though he shot with DSLR and film camera's he using iPhone to shoot at the time was a way to distinguish his art from other visual artists and photographers to break the codes of this singular and elitist art.
 His work is all about conveying feelings through colors and giving the floor to the people that are left aside from the society.
 He indeed considers his use of colors as a source of therapy to his audience.
 Motherhood, Fatherhood, childhood can be considered as his most characteristic themes.

+Prince art practice over the years has gotten him to be comfortable with every medium he chooses to use to express himself with which has gotten him recognized as Time's Next Generation Leader in visual artistry.

 Exhibition

-Prince Gyasi was signed to Nil Gallery Paris in 2018 which gave him the chance to exhibit his art pieces at multiple art fairs in the USA.
+Prince Gyasi currently is signed to Maāt Gallery.
+He previously was signed to Nil Gallery Paris in 2018 which allowed him the opportunity to exhibit his art pieces at multiple art fairs in the USA.

 He has exhibited in the Seattle Contemporary Art fair, Texas Contemporary Art Fair, Artsy & Context Art Miami and pulse Contemporary Art Fair (Art Basel Miami).
 Prince has also exhibited some of his works at the Investec Cape Town Art Fair in South Africa.
+He exhibited at the Paris Photo at the Grand Palais Ephémère for the first time in November 11 to 14 of 2021.

+KYOTOGRAPHIE International Photography Festival

+Prince was the leading artist for the 10th anniversary of the KYOTOGRAPHIE International Photography Festival.
+His solo show took place in a three-storey building in Kyoto, entirely devoted to his work.

+Group Show at the Museo de Arte do Rio

+Prince's works also got featured in the Group exhibition "Um defeito de cor" at the Museo de Arte do Rio from September 10, 2022 until May 21, 2023.

+FEMMES

+Prince's participated in a group exhibition curated by Pharrell Williams at the Perrotin in Paris titled FEMMES.
+This exhibition was curated to explore feminity in the eyes of the various artists who participated in the exhibition.